rizkyramadhan/yii-user-profilepic/README.md

 Requirements
 ------------

-You should install following modules/extention before installing this widget.
+You should install following module and extension before installing this widget.
 - Yii-User (obviously)
 - EPhpThumb